Mother (the Seven)

 The Mother represents motherhood and nurturing.
 She is prayed to for fertility or compassion, and is depicted as smiling with love, embodying the concept of mercy.

 |“||Gentle Mother, font of mercy,

 A Clash of Kings

-Catelyn Stark prays in a nameless village’s sept.
+Catelyn Stark prays in a nameless village's sept.
 The sept is modest and has no statues of the Seven, only rough charcoal drawings to represent them.
-A crack runs down through the Mother’s left eye.
+A crack runs down through the Mother's left eye.
 It makes her look as if she were crying.
-Catelyn knelt before the Mother and prayed, “My lady, look down on this battle with a mother’s eyes.
-They are all sons, every one.
-Spare them if you can, and spare my own sons as well.
-Watch over Robb and Bran and Rickon.
-Would that I were with them.”
+Catelyn sees her own mother's face in the face of the Mother, as well as her sister Lysa and Cersei Lannister.

 A Storm of Swords

-After being taken captive by the Brave Companions Jaime and Brienne are taken to Vargo Hoat who is sacking a small sept with some of his men.
+After being taken captive by the Brave Companions, Jaime Lannister and Brienne of Tarth are taken to Vargo Hoat who is sacking a small sept with some of his men.
 The sellswords have dragged the sept's carved wooden gods outside.
 Jaime sees Zollo sitting on the Mother's chest prying out her chalcedony eyes with the point of his knife.

 A Feast for Crows